The Queensland Government is committed to providing a high quality water safety education for all students.

 guidelines.
 Additional risks, hazards and control measures supplied by an external provider must be included with this risk assessment.

-To support schools to implement water safety and learn to swim programs, the Department of Education has developed the water safety and swimming education program.
-All resources are based on current water safety and learn to swim best practice and are aligned to the:
+To support schools to implement water safety programs, the Department of Education has developed the water safety education program.
+All resources are based on current water safety and industry best practice and are aligned to the:

 - Australian Curriculum: Health and Physical Education (HPE) achievement standards and content descriptions.

 The program provides 8 lessons for each band of years (Prep, Years 1 and 2, Years 3 and 4, Years 5 and 6, Years 7 and 8, and Years 9 and 10).
-Supporting materials for implementing the program include guidelines, sequence of competency, competency checklists, glossary and curriculum alignment resources.
-The program is available to all Queensland state and non-state schools and can also accessible via
+Supporting materials for implementing the program include guidelines, sequence of competency, competency checklists, glossary, curriculum alignment and planning resources.
+The program is available to all Queensland state schools via the Curriculum Gateway and non-state schools via

 Scootle.